apache/iotdb/docs/Documentation/UserGuideV0.7.0/5-SQL Documentation.md

 * MAX_TIME

-The MAX_TIME function returns the maximum timestamp of the the choosen timeseries(one or more).
+The MAX_TIME function returns the maximum timestamp of the choosen timeseries(one or more).
 The result is a signed 64-bit integer, greater than 0.

 ```
 SELECT MAX_TIME (Path) (COMMA MAX_TIME (Path))* FROM <FromClause> [WHERE <WhereClause>]?